 Machiel Noordeloos gives an impression of the impact of ITS barcoding on the taxonomic concepts in the genus Entoloma: shifting species concepts, surprising new insights in the value of morphological and microscopical characters, and the advantages and limitations of these new insights.
 Watch on YouTube

 - Killer Fungi: A Clear and Present Danger to Life on Earth (February 2021)

 We share our planet with millions of different types of fungi, which perform numerous functions that make our planet habitable.
 However, there is a dark side to this Fungal Kingdom.
 In this talk, Prof Janet Quinn (University of Newcastle; BMS President) gives an overview of some of the planet’s fungal foes and how we can tackle emerging fungal infections.
 Watch on YouTube

 Since 2013, the Society has placed fungi well and truly ‘on the map’ by supporting the UK Fungus Day weekend of activities, encouraging our Recording Groups and other interested parties to join us in raising awareness of fungi and fungal science.
 Since then UK Fungus Day has grown to involve a large number of key organisations as well as the public, including the Royal Society of Biology, Universities and Research Institutes, Plantlife, the Royal Horticultural Society, National Trust, the Wildlife Trusts, Kew Gardens, NBGW, RBGE, Cambridge University Botanic Gardens and the RSPB centres.

 - More information about the 2021 event coming soon on the UK Fungus Day website.

-In The meantime, why not have a look at the video produced by Prof Lynne Boddy of Cardiff University as part of Earthwatch Europe’s Wild Days project.
-You may need to register on the site to access this video, but registration is free.
-Enjoy! (click on the link below)
+In the meantime, take a look at this Fascinating Fungi video produced by Prof Lynne Boddy of Cardiff University as part of Earthwatch Europe’s Wild Days project.
+(You may need to register on the site to access this video, but registration is free.)
+Enjoy!